 You can also open File (in Windows XP) or Organize (in Windows Vista and 7) menu and click Delete.

-In Windows 8, the Delete button is in Home tab of Ribbon.
+In Windows 8 and 8.1, the Delete button is in Home tab of Ribbon.

 In Windows XP, you can also click Delete this file or Delete this folder in Common Tasks pane.